ajslater/codex/README.md

 - Private Libraries accessible only to certain groups of users.
 - Reads CBZ, CBR, CBT, and PDF formatted comics.
 - Syndication with OPDS, streaming, search and authentication.
+- Runs in 1GB of RAM, faster with more.

 ### Examples